apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

     ## Password must be alphanumeric (upper and lower case; no special characters allowed).
     universal_password: Passw0rd

-    # The rest of the following parameters can be used to further customize the deployment.
+    # Optional - The rest of the following parameters can be used to further customize the deployment.

     # You don't need to configure them in any way if you want to just install the whole platform with prerequisites and extras.

     ## Set to false if you provide your own LDAP, madatory to set the ldap_configuration